 Reconnectors are an important part of the professional development provided for Companions.
-These meetings (normally 2-3 hours) provide Companions with the opportunity to learn, connect and share their Seasons for Growth® experiences with other Companions.
+These meetings are either face-to-face (2 hours) or online (1.5 hours) provide Companions with the opportunity to learn, connect and share their Seasons for Growth experiences with other Companions.

-Companions must attend one Reconnector every two years to achieve and maintain their accreditation status however Companions are welcome to participate as often as they wish.
+Companions must attend a Reconnector every two years to achieve and maintain their accreditation status however Companions are welcome to participate as often as they wish.

 How do I order the resources I need to run my group?

-In the process of applying for training, you would have created an account on the Good Grief website with a username and password.
-You will need these details to login to purchase resources and the system will recognise you as a trained Companion.
+In the process of applying for training, you would have created an account on the Good Grief website with a username (your email address) and password.
+You will need these details to login to purchase resources and access the Companion Portal.

-- Facilitate a group within one year of attending training.
+2. Facilitate a group within one year of attending training

-- Send your group evaluations to your Trainer.
+3. Send your group evaluations to your Trainer

-- Attend a Reconnector within one year of attending training.
+4. Attend a Reconnector within one year of attending training

-- Send a request to your Trainer for accreditation.
+5. Send a request to your Trainer for accreditation

-- Your Trainer will send a request to Good Grief National Office for your accreditation certificate, and this will be posted to you.
+6. Your Trainer will send a request to Good Grief for your accreditation certificate, and this will be posted to you